Turtle Disco Classes

 A note on accessibility

 Turtle Disco is a wheelchair accessible space.
 We have free street parking as well as space available in our driveway for anyone who would benefit from a close parking space.
 We are also near a local bus route.
 Please be mindful to avoid bringing perfumes and strong scents into the space.
 Also, please note we have dogs.
 Trudi and Sammy are shihtzu-poodle mixes, non-shedding and hypo-allergenic but just an fyi for those with allergies.
+Covid info: Masks welcome.
+Air purifier used in space.
+If you are sick or experiencing symptoms, please do not come.

 Turtle Disco Zoomshell: Zoom presents many access benefits as well as challenges, many of which we are unable to mitigate at this time (ASL, live remote captioning).
 Turtle Disco originates from a disability culture framework, and we want to acknowledge the current limits of our access provisions.
 We will provide audio description and pdfs of any written materials, if requested.